8 Equipment-Free Tricep Exercises for Toned Arms

 How often should you train triceps without equipment?

 Schoenfeld et al. (2016, PMID 27102172) found that training each muscle group at least twice per week produces greater hypertrophy.
 For bodyweight tricep training, 2–3 sessions per week provides sufficient stimulus.
-The triceps are involved in every push-up variation, so they receive indirect volume from chest workouts as well.
-Account for this when programming dedicated tricep sessions.
+The triceps are involved in every push-up variation, so they receive indirect.

 04